7+ Best Hostels in Vienna/Wien Under $25

 The location of the Wombats City Hotel Naschmarkt is one of the best out of all the hostels in Vienna as it is close to the famous Naschmarkt.

-Top attractions such as Hofburg and the Vienna State Opera are less than 25 minutes walk away.
+Top attractions such as Hofburg and the Vienna State Opera are less than 25 25-minute walk away.

-The rooms are spacious and each room has its own bathroom which guests appreciate.
-Many mention the excellent water pressure in the showers too.
-Use of laundry room and lockers on site.
+The rooms are spacious, and each room has its bathroom, which guests appreciate.
+Many mention the excellent water pressure in the showers, too—use of laundry room and lockers on site.

-Kitchen use is encouraged and there are grocery stores close to the hostel.
+Kitchen use is encouraged, and grocery stores are close to the hostel.

-√ Pros: Cool layout, great place to make friends, location, all ages.
+√ Pros: Cool layout, a great place to make friends, location, all ages.

 × Cons: Pricey, no nightly social events (but there is a bar).